 - Communicate clearly: Communication skills are very important.
 Use every possible opportunity to strengthen

 your command of spoken and written English.
-Your resume, cover letters, and LinkedIn
+Your resume and LinkedIn account should

-- Use your resources wisely: Attend on-campus events (job fairs, lectures, recruiting events), join off & on campus
+- Use your resources wisely: Attend on-campus events (job fairs, lectures, recruiting events), join on- and off-campus

-professional organizations, and meet with essential staff to build relationships and
+professional organizations, and meet with staff to build relationships.

 - Understand your strengths: Know your unique assets and academic training, and focus on employers that have a

 - Network: Networking is even more important for the international student than for a U.S. citizen.